 Circo Chino de Peking: Have you ever been to a circus in a foreign country?

 First of all, it is like the most exciting thing going on, so there is a buzz around town that “the circus is in town”!
 My kids were excited too!
 So of course, we bought tickets for the greatest show on earth!

 Plus, the tickets are so cheap, as compared to what you would pay to go to Cirque de Soleil in Vegas!Even when you buy their most expensive ticket (which is cheap in comparison), your seat is within a few feet of the stage where the exotic animals are prowling the stage.
-There is only a wire fence and you, with virtually no other barricade.
-Attend at your own risk!
-(I told you I was the adventurous type!)
+But remember, there is only a wire fence between you and them, basically virtually no other barricade.
+So attend at your own risk!
+(I told you I was the adventurous type, right?!)

 What I like about this type of circus was how the performers really have to be talented to pull off the show.
 It is a small venue and they all have to pull their own weight (figuratively and literally) to make the performance spectacular.
 They did not disappoint.